Team-07-CSE-210-FA-24/cse210-fa24-group07/README.md

-# cse210-fa24-group07
+# Task Prioritizer
-CSE 210 Fall 2024 Project for Team 07
+CSE 210 Fall 2024 Project for Team-07.

-Navigate to the application folder -
+- Click [here](https://github.com/Team-07-CSE-210-FA-24/cse210-fa24-group07/releases/) and download the latest version for your system.
-## Installing dependencies
+## Instal dependencies
-Use npm install
+npm install
-## Running the application
+## Run the application in development
-npm run start-dev
+npm run start
-## Building the application executable for current platform
+## Build the application executable for current platform
 npm run make
-## Building the application executable for MacOS
+## Build the application executable for MacOS
 npm run make --platform darwin
-## Building the application executable for Windows
+## Build the application executable for Windows
 npm run make --platform win32
-## Building the application executable for Linux
+## Build the application executable for Linux
 npm run make --platform linux
 ## Using JSDocs for documentation
 The JSDoc command-line tool is available in